aforward9600/pokemonpalette/README.md

 - AI layer 1: randomly discourage usage of 2-turn moves when confused/paralyzed
 - AI Layer 1: 50% chance that the AI is blind to a player switching ir using an item
 - AI layer 3: added some strategy to handle when the player uses fly/dig
-- AI layer 3: slightly preference regular effectiveness moves if STAB exists
+- AI layer 3: slightly preference regular effectiveness moves if STAB exists (25% chance per move)
 - Special damage effect now uses 2 bytes for damage instead of 1
 - Fixed Psywave underflow/overflow with levels of 0, 1, and above 170
 - Applied Rangi's reformatting to key item bit fields